 Removal of active top layer of sediment – Southwest Finland ELY Centre

-Two pilots on removal of organic, oxygen consuming, active top layer of bottom sediment will be carried out at two pilot sites in Finland.
-Potential methods for sediment removal will be tested and, based on the results, the effect and efficiency of these methods will be evaluated.
-The main objective of the measure is to eliminate the organic oxygen consumption processes in the sediment and, consequently, decrease the leakage of phosphorus from anoxic sediment to the water phase.
-Therefore, to gain information on the efficiency of the measure, the nutrient contents in the sediment will be measured and changes in nutrient concentration in the water above the sediment will be monitored thoroughly.
-The suitability and potential of the measure in Baltic Sea protection will be evaluated, especially for coastal anoxic bottom areas that have been historically under high nutrient load, with little possibilities of significant flora or fauna to survive without restoration measures.
+Removal of organic, oxygen consuming top layer of bottom sediment was planned to be tested at two pilot sites in Finland and the effect and efficiency of the method was to be evaluated.
+The main objective is to remove nutrients from the seabed, but also to deplete the organic oxygen consumption in the sediment and, consequently, decrease the leakage of phosphorus from anoxic sediment to the watercourse.
+Implementation of sediment surface layer removal using slow flow technique, or comparable, to avoid sediment resuspension and turbulence, was beyond the SEABASED project budget.
+Therefore, the project decided to carry out an experiment in a laboratory to study probable effects of sediment removal to sediment oxygen demand and nutrient fluxes between the sediment and the overlying water.
+The suitability and potential of the measure in Baltic Sea protection was evaluated, especially for coastal anoxic bottom areas that have been historically under high nutrient load, with little possibilities of significant flora or fauna to survive without restoration measures.

 Results from this pilot were presented in the SEABASED Final Webinar on January 26th, 2021.
 See the presentation behind this link.
 Read the final report of this pilot behind this link and the study on the incubation of the sediment behind this link (the study is in Finnish).

 For more information, please contact

 Varsinais-Suomen ELY-keskus (Centre for Economic Development, Transport and the Environment for Southwest Finland)